-The search bar can be used to search for any drive details in your drives including classification, custom purpose, vehicle name, notes, and locations.
+The search bar can be used to search for any drive details in your drives including classification, custom purpose, vehicle name, notes, routes from and to locations, and named locations.
 If you're using the Name your Location feature, you can search for the custom location name here to find those drives.
 For more information on using this feature, please see here: How to: Name your Locations

 Searching for a vehicle name will filter in all drives with that information.

 Select all drives with the checkbox below the search bar to adjust the details for all selected drives at the same time.

 - To change a drive one at a time, you will need to select one drive individually instead of the selecting all drives.

 - The amount of drives being edited at once is shown with the number displayed on the drive card as well as in the “Modify these drives?” confirmation box.